 The impact of drug addiction on emotional health varies greatly from drug to drug.
 For example:

-• Cocaine effects the way we handle stress and stress-related disorders can cause relapse. ⁸
+- Cocaine affects the way we handle stress.
+Stress-related disorders can cause relapse. ⁸

 On Behavioral Health

-Since drug addiction affects our emotions, it’s likely to directly impact our behavioral health as well.
-Some common traits in those struggling with addiction include: ¹⁰
+Since drug addiction affects our emotions, it also directly impacts our behavioral health.
+Some common traits in those who struggle with addiction include: ¹¹

-If you struggle with behavioral health, this is likely to effect your day-to-day life.
-For example, you may find yourself missing work or other responsibilities more frequently.
+If you struggle with behavioral health, this is likely to affect your daily life.
+For example, you may miss work or other responsibilities more frequently than others.

 However, the most concerning aspect of drug abuse on behavioral health is the fact that it can lead to life-threatening conduct.
-This includes domestic violence, driving while intoxicated, and damage to property.
+This includes domestic violence, driving while intoxicated, and property damage.

 On Unborn Babies

-If you are pregnant, use of drugs can have a very harmful effect on your unborn child, such as a premature birth or a low birth rate.
-Furthermore, pregnant women who use drugs are more likely to participate in risky behaviors and take less care of their body which may cause other harms to your child. ¹¹
+If you’re pregnant, drug use can have a very harmful effect on your unborn child, such as a premature birth or a low birth rate.
+Furthermore, pregnant women who use drugs are more likely to participate in risky behaviors and take less care of their bodies which may cause other harm to your child. ¹³

 Women in such circumstances should be cautious.
 While it may seem like quitting drug use is the best option, sudden quitting could lead to serious withdrawal symptoms which can have further negative effects.
 For this reason, it’s vital to speak to a doctor if you struggle with addiction and are pregnant.